Are you paying too much for Amazon Redshift? 4 steps to reduce your costs.

 The next step is to look at the query concurrency in your cluster to see if the cluster is operating without significant queue wait time, i.e. that queries aren’t sitting around waiting for cluster resources to become available.
 In your Intermix.io dashboard, you can find this under Throughput Analysis:

-Next we evaluate whether the cluster has a large percentage of disk-based queries.
+Next, we check whether the cluster has a large percentage of disk-based queries.
 To do that, we look at the Memory Analysis page for our cluster in the Intermix dashboard:

-The left charts show the total amount of memory consumed by the queries running in each WLM queue at any given time, and the right charts show the number of disk-based queries.
+The left charts show the total amount of memory consumed by the queries running in each WLM queue at any given time.
+The charts on the right show the number of disk-based queries.
 By looking at the breakdown of memory usage per queue, we can make the following observations:

 - No queues have more than 1-2% disk-based queries.
-Typically we try to keep % disk-based queries < 10%, so we have plenty of headroom.
+We should typically try to keep % disk-based queries < 10%, so we have plenty of headroom.